Lucy Tun: a bold new voice from London's electronic underground

 After finishing a degree in economics and Burmese during the pandemic, and fighting through the same sense of loss and disconnection that we all experienced, Tun returned in 2021 with a new project under her own name.
 Her music as Lucy Tun reflects these personal changes and a desire to embrace being in the limelight.

-Debut EP ‘Unreal’ (due October 13), is simultaneously a personal statement from Tun, but also her most collaborative work yet.
+Debut EP ‘Unreal’ (due November 10), is simultaneously a personal statement from Tun, but also her most collaborative work yet.
 The recent TikTok hit ‘Kulture Klub’, written with producer J. Ar.
-J, is a pop smash dripping with charisma and snapping 808s, while new single ‘Rabbit Hole’ saw her working with older brother Daniel, who gives the track an indie leaning.
+J, is a pop smash dripping with charisma and snapping 808s, while thrilling new single ‘Rabbit Hole’ saw her working with older brother Daniel, who gives the track an indie leaning.

 “While I was playing the riff, I was thinking of ‘90s stuff like Garbage,” Daniel tells NME on the video shoot for the song in north London.
 “I think it definitely sounds a bit like a Garbage song.